 The bounded response property holds if for each execution of the code, the number of iterations of the event loops to execute for uncontrollable and controllable events are both bounded.
-This property ensures that the code that executes the uncontrollable events, as well as the code that executes the controllable events, always terminate.
-That is, the system has no loops with only uncontrollable events, or with only controllable events.
+This property ensures that the code that executes the uncontrollable events, as well as the code that executes the controllable events, as well as the code that uncontrollable events, as no loops with only uncontrollable events, or with only controllable events.
 In other words, there is no livelock for uncontrollable events, nor for controllable events.